arnaduga/r2-custom-updater/README.md

 To install `jq`, please refer to your system.
 It could be `sudo apt install jq` or `sudo dnf install jq` or `brew install jq`...

+In case you did not check the dependency before running the script, don't worry, you will be warned!

 ## Usage

 ### Prepare your templates

-First of all you have to prepare some templates files.
+First of all, you have to prepare some template files.
 These can be `png` (bitmap) or `svg` (vector) image file.

 For reference, and bootstrap, you can find in the `./originals` folder of this repo, the original files from a reMarkable 2 tablet.
 It can be very useful for the picture size.

 You can store your templates in any folder you want.

-This repo includes some templates to be used as notebook cover, and the picture files are located in the `./templates/` folder.
+This repo includes some templates to be used as notebook covers, and the picture files are located in the `./templates/` folder.

 ### Prepare the custom reference

-To let the script what are the template you want to add to your tablet, please create a `json` file.
+To let the script know what are the templates you want to add to your tablet, please create a dedicated `json` file, from `custom.json` model.

-As example (or if you want only the custom templates I prepared for you), you can have a look on the `custom.json` file.

 The structure of the file is: